waiky8/grocery-app/README.md

 Requirements were simple enough:
   - store names of favourite dishes (crud - create, read, update, delete)
   - include main ingredients for each dish (more crud)
-  - be able to use speech to text, including english and cantones (what!)
+  - be able to use speech to text, including english and cantonese (what!)
   - option to select a dish for each day of the week
   - feature to auto-generate grocery list from the ingredients saved
   - option to customise grocery list
   - run it on her android
   - not look too shabby (I'm no ui expert but will do what I can)

-Decided to write the code in python (3.6) using Kivy.
+Decided to write the code in python (3.6) using Kivy plus kv file.
 Just because I was getting the hang of python at the time.
 Chose sqlite as "database" as it seemed the most straight forward.

 Found a traditional chinese otf (SourceHanSerifTC-Medium.otf) from the web that worked a charm.
 Had to download SwiftKey Keyboard on android device as well since the chinese input on default samsung keyboard did not work for some reason.